SithuSoe04/cse15l-lab-reports/labreport1.md

 ```
 The following picture shows you the entire process of how I successfully connected to the remote server.
 Unfortunately, this picture does not contain the authentication part.
 However, the authentication part is just a matter of typing in "yes" to the terminal.
 Use the picture below as a guide!
 ![ssh](ssh.png)

+Here, you might be wondering where I faced difficulties like I mentioned above.
+I purposely asked you to pray that you get successfully logged into the remote server after typing in your password.
+In my experience, after I typed in my password, I got the error message `Connection to ieng6.ucsd.edu closed by remote host.
+Connection to ieng6.ucsd.edu closed.` How did I fix this?
+I first tried changing my password to see if it would help.
+However, even after changing my password and using my new password, I was still receiving the same error message.
+I then tried to log into one of the lab computers to see if my course-specific account was functioning in the first place.
+I could log in.
+Unsure of what to do, I emailed Dr Politz for help.
+He emailed one of the school adminstrators to help me with the issue.
+The school adminstrator then resolved the issue by running a server synchronization process.
+Since then, I get connected to the remote server aftet I type in my passcode.

 ### Step 3: Trying Some Commands